acollign/netrunner-wiki/BHAGs.md

   * Build a Step/Pipeline system for processing the overall game-flow, restricting a given action to whichever step the game state is in at that time
   * Build a common language of actions such that we don't have to specify every single card in fine detail but can offload that work to the base action
   * Include a "automated/manual" toggle for changing between the two stances, to ease/fix game state mess-ups

+---
+2018-11-27

+* Restructure data reloading architecture to save and read a single card file instead of many

+* Create a "Front Page"/Splash screen that's not the chat lobby
+  * Classic menu: "Play" "Card Browser" "Deck Builder" "Chat" "Settings" etc
+  * Show changelog/updates as an overlay

+* edn: Move all card text out of card files and into "oracle" text files
+  * Alternatively, put all of the card data back into the set-card files, revert set-card data to printed version (non-errata'd), combine/overwrite when generating "current" version

+* Overlay card images in the hover with the oracle text, graphically
+  * Allow showing/hiding this in the options
+  * Do the same for values?
+Cost/strength/subtypes/etc

+* Change subtypes to keyword vectors instead of strings